Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

 \begin{claim} Assume that every class in the collection $\mathfrak{L}=(L_1,...,L_{n-2})$ is big and nef.
-Let $\mathcal{C}=\Mov^1 (X)\cup \prim^1 (X)$ be the union of movable $(1,1)$ classes and prime divisor classes.
+Let $\mathcal{C}=\Mov^1 (X)\cup \prim^1 (X)$ be the union of movable $(1,1)$-classes and prime divisor classes.
 Then $\mathcal{C}$ is a generating set. \end{claim}

-The first and the third requirement follow from the same argument as the transcendental case on a complex projective manifold.
-The subtlety is the finiteness requirement in the second requirement, in which we need the assumption that every class in the collection $\mathfrak{L}=(L_1,...,L_{n-2})$ is big and nef.
+The first and third requirement for a generating set follow from the same argument as the transcendental case on a complex projective manifold.
+The subtlety lies in the finiteness requirement in the second condition, in which we need the assumption that every class in the collection $\mathfrak{L}=(L_1,...,L_{n-2})$ is big and nef.

-First we show that the analog of Proposition \ref{kernel mov} holds in the K\"ahler setting, even on a K\"ahler manifold where we may not have any nontrivial subvarieties.
-The idea is as follows.
-In the proof of Proposition \ref{kernel mov}, we applied the Lefschetz hyperplane theorem.
-We prove the result by replacing the restriction to an ample hypersurface by intersecting against with a K\"ahler class and applying the hard Lefschetz theorem for K\"ahler classes instead.
+First we show that the analog of Proposition \ref{kernel mov} holds in the K\"ahler setting.
+In the proof for Proposition \ref{kernel mov}, we applied the Lefschetz hyperplane theorem.
+Note that on a K\"ahler manifold there may be no nontrivial subvarieties.
+Hence the Lefschetz hyperplane theorem is not applicable.
+Instead of restricting to a hyperplane, we apply the hard Lefschetz theorem for K\"ahler classes.
+We prove the result by replacing the restriction to an ample hypersurface by intersecting against a K\"ahler class.

 \begin{prop} Let $X$ be a compact K\"ahler manifold of dimension $n$.
 Assume that $\mathfrak{L}=(L_1,...,L_{n-2})$ is a critical collection of nef classes, then

 \end{prop}